Where are you from and what is your background?

 I don’t allow the use of my photos outside of my blog and social channels without my permission.
 If you are interested in using them, please contact me.
 You can find my contact information here.

-I want to quit my job and start a travel blog.
+I want to quit my job and start a blog.
 What advice do you have?

 That’s exciting!
-I’m glad you want to start a travel blog.
-I teach a lot of great classes on blogging in general, and a Guardian Masterclass on professional blogging in particular.
-They’re a great way to get started and learn all there is to know about how to become a successful travel blogger.
+I’m glad you want to start a blog.
+I teach a lot of blogging classes in London.
+They’re a great way to get started and learn all there is to know about how to become a successful blogger.
 I also offer eBooks for those that aren’t able to attend the classes.
-See my events calendar for class dates and my eBooks page for more information about the books.
+You can see my events calendar for class dates and my eBooks page for more information about the books.

 I want to improve my blog.
 Can you help?